| | | | | |

-How to Store Leftover Cassoulet
+How to Store and Reheat Leftover Cassoulet

-• To freeze cassoulet, transfer it to a freezer container or resealable freezer bag.
+Freeze: Transfer the cassoulet to a freezer container or resealable freezer bag.
 Label with the name and date and freeze for up to 3 months.

 Print